Hawaii Water Quality at a Glance

 Practice Water Conservation

 Support Hawaii’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps island communities maintain system reliability and aquifer protection.
+Hawaii’s sole-source groundwater aquifers are non-replaceable — demand reduction helps protect system resilience and aquifer health for future generations.

 Hawaii Cities We Cover